-Some submissions did not support the Abolition alternative on the grounds that the mis-pricing of Snowy Hydro generation could possibly displace lower cost generation.57 Others supported these competition benefits and considered they improved Snowy Hydro's incentives to maximise dispatch at its generators' new RRNs.58
+Some submissions did not support the Abolition proposal on the grounds that the mis-pricing of Snowy Hydro generation could possibly displace lower cost generation.54 Others supported these competition benefits and considered they improved Snowy Hydro's incentives to maximise dispatch at its generators' new RRNs.55

-As discussed below, the other Rule change proposals also introduce non-costreflective bidding incentives for Snowy Hydro in particular circumstances.
+As discussed below, the other Rule change proposals also introduce non-cost-reflective bidding incentives for Snowy Hydro in particular circumstances.
 In these proposals, however, Snowy Hydro has a strong incentive to maintain "headroom" on those lines.
 In other words, Snowy Hydro has incentives to withhold its output to some degree to avoid constraining lines that would cause it settlement price to fall.

-As both disorderly bidding and withholding output involve bidding in a non-costreflective manner, it is unclear from a conceptual analysis whether the Abolition alternative would lead to more efficient dispatch outcomes than the other options.
+As both disorderly bidding and withholding output involve bidding in a non-cost-reflective manner, it is unclear from a conceptual analysis whether the Abolition proposal would lead to more efficient dispatch outcomes than the other options.
 This is an empirical question that may be informed by quantitative modelling.